Absorption of hybrid fibre modes by Cs atoms in quadrupole transitions: Hybrid nano-fiber modes

 and, for $\rho>a$,

 where $\xi$ is a system parameter, defined as

 where the prime stands for the total derivative.
 In the above field components, $\mu=(n_1^2k^2-\beta^2)^{1/2}$ is the wave number associated with the radial variation of the field inside the fiber, and $\nu=(\beta^2-n_2^2k^2)^{1/2}$ is associated with the spatial decay of the field amplitude radially outside the fiber.
-The functions $J_n$ and $K_n$, with $n$ integer are Bessel functions of the first kind and modified Bessel functions of the second kind, respectively.
+The functions $J_n$ and $K_n$, with $n$ integer, are Bessel functions of the first kind and modified Bessel functions of the second kind, respectively.
 Finally, $\mathcal{N}$ is the overall constant which is determined in terms of the power ${\cal P}$ of the field.
-The evaluation of $|\mathcal{N}|$ is described in the Appendix in which $|{\cal N}|$ is given by
+The evaluation of $|\mathcal{N}|$ is described in Appendix A in which we find $|{\cal N}|$ is given by

-where for the ${\cal I}_{H1}$ and ${\cal I}_{H2}$ are the integrals appearing in the Appendix as in Eqs.(\ref{e13p}) and (\ref{e23p}) and are to be evaluated numerically.
+where for the ${\cal I}_{H1}$ and ${\cal I}_{H2}$ are the integrals appearing in the Appendix as in Eqs.(\ref{e13p}) and (\ref{e14p}) and are to be evaluated numerically.

-The set of equations (\ref{e2}) and ( \ref{e3}) which display the electric field components of the fibre show that the fibre field acquires not only two individual transverse (radial and azimuthal) components but also a longitudinal (axial) component.
+The set of equations (\ref{e2}) and ( \ref{e3}) which display the electric field components of the fiber show that the fiber field acquires not only two individual transverse (radial and azimuthal) components but also a longitudinal (axial) component.
 The existence of the common phase factor $e^{i \ell \varphi}$ in Eq.\ref{ e1} means that there is an azimuthal-phase dependence.
-Such a phase dependence is characteristic of the field in fibre modes and is directly responsible for the orbital angular momentum content of the mode.
+Such a phase dependence is characteristic of the field in fiber modes and is directly responsible for the orbital angular momentum content of the mode.

-Figure (\ref{Fig2-1}) displays radial variations of the field components within the core of the fibre ($\rho<a$) and outside it ($\rho>a$) for optical fibre mode $EH$ for which $(\ell=2, m=1)$.
+Figure (\ref{Fig2-1}) displays radial variations of the field components within the core of the fiber ($\rho<a$) and outside it ($\rho>a$) for optical fiber mode $EH$ for which $(\ell=2, m=1)$.
 The refractive indices of the fiber and the vacuum cladding are $n_1=1.4615$ and $n_2=1$.
-As the azimuthal components are negligibly small, the second term in Eq.(\ref{ell0}) is negligible and the relationship $L'=L$ is well justified.